juitnow/juit-check-updates/README.md

   -h, --help     Show help                                             [boolean] -s, --strict   Strictly adhere to semver rules for tilde (~x.y.z)
-                 and caret (^x.y.z) dependency ranges                  [boolean] -d, --debug    Output debugging informations                         [boolean] -b, --bump     Bump the version of the package file on changes [choices: "major", "minor", "patch"]
-      --dryrun   Only process changes without writing to disk          [boolean] -v, --version  Show version number                                   [boolean]
+                 and caret (^x.y.z) dependency ranges                  [boolean] -q, --quick    Consider dev/peer/optional dependency updates if and only if the main depenencies also had updates         [boolean] -d, --debug    Output debugging informations                         [boolean] -b, --bump     Bump the version of the package file on changes [choices: "major", "minor", "patch"] -x, --dry-run  Only process changes without writing to disk          [boolean] -v, --version  Show version number                                   [boolean]

 Multiple files (or globs) can be specified on the command line.